BDEvan5/pytorch_drl/README.md

 ### Component Standardisation

 It is planned to split the algorithms up into standard components for easy comparision.
-The split will take place in the categories of discrete and continuous algorithms since there is a significant deviation between the two.
+The split will take place in the categories of Components and Components algorithms since there is a significant deviation between the two.
 The following components will be used:
 - Replay buffer
 - Training loop